 What can be expected after treatment for UPJ obstruction?

-There could be inflammation in the ureter and poor drainage of the kidney for some time.
-However, this usually diminishes as the region heals.
-The surgeon generally performs a functional test, a few weeks after the procedure, in order to evaluate the functioning of the kidney.
+A stent is usually kept during the surgery.
+Stent is an internal tube kept to provide support to the stitches.
+Stent is usually removed 6 weeks after the surgery and is done by a minor procedure.
+The surgeon generally performs a functional test (renal scan) a few months after the procedure, in order to evaluate the functioning of the kidney.
 Patients often recover quickly after these procedures.
 Once a UPJ obstruction is repaired, it is never likely to occur again.